 We see a boy wheeling a wooden bicycle out of the front yard of his house, and along the sidewalk.
 For the moment, he seems to be enjoying himself as he takes his little ride across the pavement.
 The operative words, folks, are for the moment.
 Already the front wheel wobbles unobtrusively as a poorly tightened screw which has been holding the bike to its frame begin to work itself loose.
 Seconds later, the bolt separates.
 The bike crashes to the sidewalk.
 It's a scene repeated in every house across the planet: all those wonderful toys, developed using that infernal Patch-o-Matic Supertoy Constructor, were in truth frauds, ready to fall apart in the hands of those who use them!

-Weeks later, back at NPH, Dooley sits in his study, reading peacefully ....in a truly rare quiet moment.
+Weeks later, back at North Pole HQ, Dooley sits in his study, reading peacefully ....in a truly rare quiet moment.
 Suddenly, without warning, a clatter and crash sends the old elf leaping up from his chair!
 An entire plethora of broken toys hurtle down Dooley's fireplace!
 Santa's Senior Second-in-Command can't believe his eyes.
 He must get word to the Boss!

 "Returns are coming back from everywhere!"